‘Fox News’ Poses ‘Dangerous Threat’ To ‘National Security Of The United States,’ According To ‘Wired Magazine’

-On Monday, a newly released Department of Justice Inspector General’s report on the origins of the Donald Trump Russia investigation refuted claims that the probe started as the result of political bias against Trump on the part of FBI agents and officials.
-But according to an analysis by Wired Magazine published on Thursday, viewers of Fox News received a very different picture of the report.
+A Department of Justice Inspector General’s report on the origins of the Donald Trump Russia investigation released Monday refuted claims that the probe started as the result of political bias against Trump on the part of FBI agents and officials.
+But according to an analysis by Wired magazine, Fox News viewers received a very different picture of the report.

 The conservative cable news network, according to Wired writer Garrett M. Graff, told its audience that Inspector General Michael Horowitz “blew open the base corruption that has driven every attack on the president since 2016.”